-The overall objective of the B.S.
-Chemistry Major program is to provide the fundamental scientific background and practical training for students as they prepare for chemically related careers or advanced study in fields including the traditional chemical specialties, as well as biochemistry, materials science, forensic science, medicine, education, law, and other endeavors that may draw upon an understanding of the chemical basis of the world around us.
+The overall objective of the BS Chemistry Major program is to provide the fundamental scientific background and practical training for students as they prepare for chemically related careers or advanced study in fields including the traditional chemical specialties, as well as biochemistry, materials science, forensic science, medicine, education, law, and other endeavors that may draw upon an understanding of the chemical basis of the world around us.
 A key general objective is the development of qualitative and quantitative problem-solving skills.
 Of comparable importance is developing effective communication skills.

 Our Bachelor of Science in Environmental Science degree is organized for students who want to acquire the scientific background to help solve environmental problems from a multi-disciplinary perspective.
 Our program equips you to investigate and develop technical, economic, institutional, behavioral, and conservation-oriented solutions to environmental problems.
 Every student develops core knowledge in environmental science, geology, biology, chemistry, and mathematics early in the program.
 Students then select one of the following areas as a program focus for their upper-level coursework:

 You can choose a minor to complement your major, or to explore an entirely different area of interest to you.
 A full list of minors, as well as the curriculum for each minor, is available in the Undergraduate Catalog .

 To declare a minor, you must fill out the Program of Study petition with your intended College of Science minor.
 You can then turn the petition in to the front desk of 206 Mugar.
 Please note, that you do not need a faculty or advisor signature to have your minor change processed.
 Progress toward completion of the minor will be reviewed during the graduation clearance meeting and the minor will be indicated on the student’s transcript after the student has completed the minor program and has received his or her degree.
 Students who wish to design their own minor may propose an independent minor, and students who wish to do a minor in another college should petition that college.